Buying a Second Home

 Can I use an FHA loan to buy a second home?

-No. FHA loans require the borrower to occupy the home as a primary residence.
-The same applies to VA and USDA loans.
-Second home purchases are handled through conventional financing in almost every case.
+No. FHA loans require the borrower to occupy the home as their primary residence.
+The same rule applies to VA and USDA loans.
+Second home purchases require conventional financing in almost every case, which means Fannie Mae and Freddie Mac guidelines govern the loan.

 Will rental income help me qualify for a second home mortgage?

-Generally, no. For a property classified as a second home, rental income is not typically used to offset the payment in underwriting.
-The payment has to work based on your existing income and debts.
-If rental income is important to your qualification strategy, the property may need to be structured as an investment property instead, which has different down payment and rate requirements.
+Generally, no. For a property classified as a second home, lenders don’t count rental income toward your qualifying income.
+The loan has to work based on your existing income and debts alone.
+If rental income is central to your qualification plan, the property may need to be structured as an investment property instead, which has higher down payment requirements but does allow rental income to count toward qualification.

 How much do I need in reserves when buying a second home?

-Is the mortgage rate higher on a second home than a primary home?
+Is the mortgage rate higher on a second home than on a primary residence?

 What’s the difference between a second home and an investment property for mortgage purposes?

-A second home is a property you intend to personally occupy part of the year in a location that makes sense as a vacation or secondary residence.
+A second home is a property you intend to personally occupy for part of the year in a location that reasonably functions as a vacation or secondary residence.
 An investment property is purchased primarily to generate rental income with little or no personal use.
-Lenders evaluate your stated intent and the property's characteristics when classifying it.
-Investment properties require higher down payments, carry higher rates, and go through more rigorous underwriting — but they do allow rental income to help you qualify.
+Lenders classify the property based on your stated intent and the property’s characteristics.
+Investment properties require higher down payments and carry higher rates, but rental income counts toward your qualifying income, which second home financing generally does not allow.

 Reed Letson